snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-android-tracker-0.1.0-released.md

 Check out the [Android Tracker documentation] [tracker-doc] on the wiki for the tracker's full API.

-<h2><a name="mobile-context">4.
-Mobile context</a></h2>

-The Tracker automatically grabs the user's timezone, language and other details, in a similar fashion to the Snowplow JavaScript Tracker.

-Similar to the [iOS Tracker] [ios-blog], the Android Tracker also grabs a set of mobile-specific contextual data, for example, the device model, manufacturer and operating system version.
-This is added to each event's context array following the [mobile context schema] [mobile-context].

-<h2><a name="subject">5.
-The Subject class & location context</a></h2>
+<h2><a name="subject">4.
+Mobile & location context</a></h2>

 If you create a `Subject` instance, it tries to retrieve as much contextual information as it can.
-This can be the Operating System version, device model & manufacturer.
+This can be the operating system version, device model & manufacturer.
 By using the Subject constructor that let's you pass an Android [`Context`] [android-context] to it, the `Subject` class can retrieve more relevant information from the user's device, such as screen resolution, carrier information but more importantly, the [Advertising ID] [advertise-id].

 Here an example of how this would look: